 You’ll always be ready to entertain with an outdoor kitchen.
 Keep your food and drinks cold, and your dining needs organized and out of sight.
 When all of the pieces for your outdoor dining scene are in place, you’ll find that it’s a place you’ll want to return to time and time again.

 When it comes to cooking, anything that can be done indoors can often be done better outside.
-Since the 1950s, the scents and flavors of grilled meals have made barbecuing a popular component of family life and entertainment.
+Since the 1950s, the scents and flavors ofgrilled meals have made barbecuing a popular component of family life and entertaining.

 Barbecuing has gone a long way since the postwar era of patio culture, when charcoal grills and hibachis were the norm.
-Higher-tech equipment and more sophisticated components are now available in outdoor cooking centers, allowing for a more convenient and potentially elegant outdoor lifestyle.
+Higher-tech equipment, décor, and more sophisticated components are now available in outdoor cooking centers, allowing for a more convenient and potentially elegant outdoor lifestyle.

-When it comes to summer entertaining, dining al fresco is only half the pleasure.
+When it comes to summer entertaining, dining al fresco at home is only half the pleasure.
 Preparation work is also made easier and more enjoyable with an outside kitchen.
-Aside from convenience, they can significantly improve the look of your backyard or patio area.
+Aside from convenience, they can significantly improve the look of your backyard or patio living area.